Capillary/ecom-api-document/source/includes/_store.md

 ### Request Parameter
 Attribute | Description
 --------- | -----------
-merchantId* | The unique id (GUID) of the merchant for which you want to see operating countries
+merchantId* | The unique id (GUID) of the merchant for which you want to see supported countries